Igglybuff/awesome-piracy/readme.md

 - [Xtreme Download Manager](https://subhra74.github.io/xdm/#) Xtreme Download Manager is a tool that claims to increase download speeds by up to 500%.
 - [Plowshare](https://github.com/mcrapet/plowshare) Command-line tool and engine for managing sharing websites
 - [FreeDownloadManager](https://www.freedownloadmanager.org/) FDM can boost all your downloads up to 10 times, process media files of various popular formats, drag & drop URLs right from a web browser as well as simultaneously download multiple files!
 Compatible with  Google Chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer and Safari
-- [EagleGet](http://www.eagleget.com/) EG is a free all-in-one download manager, lightweight and fast, supports all popular browsers and downloads from many streaming services, a perfect alternative to IDM.

 ### DDL Tools
 - [youtube-dl](https://youtube-dl.org/) :star2: youtube-dl is a command-line program to download videos from YouTube.com and a few more sites.